MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 The two main decisions to consider for using OneDrive in collaboration scenarios are:

-  - Do you want to allow Office 365 users to share files in their own library with people outside your organization?
+  - Do you want to allow users to share files in their own library with people outside your organization?

   - Do you want to restrict file sync in any way – such as only to managed devices?